PowerShell: How to Get File Size?

 $size = (Get-ChildItem C:\path\to\file.txt).Length

-To get the file size using Get-ItemProperty, use the following command:
+To check the file size using Get-ItemProperty cmdlet, use the following command:

 Get-ItemProperty -Path "C:\temp\Applog.zip" | Select-Object -ExpandProperty Length